Intermesh/groupoffice7-docs/docs/01_REST_API/01_Usage.md

 GroupOffice has a [RESTFul](http://en.wikipedia.org/wiki/Representational_state_transfer) API.
 It uses JSON as data format.
 To learn how the API works we're going to use the Postman REST Client.
-I assume you've already got the server up and running.
+I assume you've already got the webserver up and running.

 ## Routes
 You've installed the API somewhere.
 For example on http://example.com/api/index.php.